VasigAG/VasigAG/README.md

 # Hey, I'm **Vasig**

-I'm a student diving deep into mathematics, physics and computation.
+I'm a student diving deep into mathematics, physics and computational theory.
 In a very interesting phase of my life.

 **What I wanna Do:**